 Information for Authors

-Before submitting, please make sure your manuscript conforms to the author guidelines.
+Before submitting, please make sure your manuscript conforms to the author guidelines for Handbook Articles, Discussion Articles or Encyclopedic Entries.
 Putting your manuscript into the “1914-1918-online” style is much appreciated and will significantly aid the editorial process.
-Authors are encouraged to use our article or entry templates.
+Authors are encouraged to use our article (Handbook or Discussion) or entry (Biography or General) templates.

-In addition to the text, articles may incorporate graphical, acoustical, and visual elements, as well as carefully selected and, when required, annotated source texts.
+In addition to the text, articles may be accompanied by graphical and visual elements.
 We also welcome references to scholarly internet resources, e.g. digitised primary sources.
-Please see our link list for a multitude of online resources for pictures, audio files, maps, and other multimedia elements related to WWI.
+Please see our link list for a multitude of online resources for pictures, maps, and other multimedia elements related to World War I.

-Please note that it is the author’s responsibility to obtain written permission for publication from copyright holders to reproduce copyrighted materials without restriction of time.
+Please note that it is the author’s responsibility to obtain written permission from copyright holders to reproduce copyrighted materials in “1914-1918-online” without restriction of time or place.
 If the copyright holder charges a fee to grant permission, the fee is the responsibility of the author seeking permission.
 A copy of the written permission must be submitted along with the manuscript.
-All material submitted without such permission risks exclusion from publication.
-All authors will also need to sign an author agreement.
+All material received without such permission risks exclusion from publication.
+All authors will also need to consent to an author agreement.

 Authors will receive updates regarding the editorial process by e-mail.
 Questions concerning the status of a manuscript should be directed to the Editorial Office.